uoa-compsci399-2025-s1/capstone-project-2025-s1-team-11/client/src/testing/README.md

 - **post-merge**: Runs the same tests as pre-push to verify code still works after merging

 If a hook fails, the corresponding Git operation will be aborted, preventing you from committing or pushing code that doesn't pass tests.

+NOTE: the individual hook configuration can only be changed via lefthook.yml

 ## Common Testing Patterns